gonzalopmdev/gonzalopmdev/README.md

 I´m an enthusiastic person, eager to continue learning.
 I would like to give the best of me in order to grow as professional and as a person.

+I am a team player and a person with great capacity for learning and adaptation

 I am open to learn new technologies, frameworks, etc (i love that!!)